-IRB Requirements: All medical students participating in research which requires IRB protocols must be added to the protocol as key personal and receive all the proper training required of all staff.
+In (IRB) Requirements: All medical students participating in research which requires IRB protocols must be added to the protocol as key personal and receive all the proper training required of all staff.

 All MDSR COM Scholarship projects are required to supply the MDSR office with documentation that the scholarship recipient has been officially added to any and all relevant IRB protocols.
-If your research has been determined to be exempt, the MDSR Office needs documentation of the exempt status. http://orrp.osu.edu/irb/
+If your research has been determined to be exempt, the MDSR Office needs documentation of the exempt status.

-IACUC Requirements for Medical Student Researchers
+Institutional Animal Care and Use Committee (IACUC) Requirements for Medical Student Researchers

-IACUC Requirements: All medical students participating in research which requires IACUC protocols must be added to the protocol as key personal and receive all the proper training required of all staff.
+(IACUC) Requirements: All medical students participating in research which requires IACUC protocols must be added to the protocol as key personal and receive all the proper training required of all staff.